benhook1013/FireMUD/README.md

-# MUD Game Platform - Documentation and Design
+# FireMUD Game Platform - Documentation and Design

-This repository contains the project documentation and design details for the **MUD Game Platform**, a modular and scalable system for creating and running Multi-User Dungeon (MUD) games.
+This repository contains the project documentation and design details for the **FireMUD Game Platform**, a modular and scalable system for creating and running Multi-User Dungeon (MUD) games.

 The platform is designed with a microservice architecture to support both runtime gameplay and an integrated game editor for creators.